 Easterseals Capital Region & Eastern Connecticut has a long and proud record of service to the community.
-Easterseals has undergone remarkable growth and expansion in the past five decades.
+Award winning Easterseals has undergone remarkable growth and expansion throughout the past 70 years.
 Today we are proud to stand as Greater Hartford's leader in comprehensive rehabilitation services

 Incorporated in 1948, Easterseals Capital Region & Eastern Connecticut had humble beginnings in a small space on Franklin Avenue in Hartford with two paid staff, a handful of dedicated volunteers, and essential equipment contributed by various service clubs, foundations and corporations.
 The Center became affiliated with Easterseals, and Ms. June Sokolov was selected to serve as the Director.